0FG0/AmsterdamHouseBot/README.md

 3. Send `/search` to configure:
    - max monthly rent
    - minimum rooms
-   - neighborhoods, or `tutte` for all Amsterdam
+   - neighborhoods, or `all` for all Amsterdam
 4. Send `/test` to trigger an immediate scan.

 After that, the scheduled scanner will keep running in the background while the process stays alive.